adrybakov/rad-tools/docs/source/user-guide/tb2j-extractor.rst

 -tf, --template-file
 --------------------
-Relative or absolute path to the template file, including the name and extention of the file.
+Relative or absolute path to the template file, including the name and extension of the file.

 .. code-block:: text